Soft Blueberry Cookies with Lemon Glaze

 Instructions

-- In the bowl of a stand mixer fitted with a paddle attachment, or in a large bowl with a hand mixer, cream the butter, sugar, and lemon zest until light and fluffy- about 3 minutes on medium-high speed.
+- In the bowl of a stand mixer fitted with a paddle attachment, or in a large bowl with a hand mixer, cream the soft butter, granulated sugar (150 grams/ ¾ cup) and lemon zest (½ teaspoon) until light and fluffy- about 3 minutes on medium-high speed.

 - Add the egg and mix until just incorporated.
-Add the lemon juice and vanilla extract and mix until combined.
+Add the lemon juice (15 grams/ 1 tablespoon) and vanilla extract (1 teaspoon) and mix until combined.

-- Add the salt, baking powder, and baking soda and mix until evenly distributed.
-Scraped down the bowl.
+- Add the salt (¼ teaspoon), baking powder (¼ teaspoon), and baking soda (¼ teaspoon) and mix until evenly distributed.
+Scrape down the sides and bottom of the bowl.

-- Add the flour and mix until it is absorbed and then stop the mixer.
+- Add the flour (240 grams/ 2 cups) and mix until it is absorbed and then stop the mixer.
 It is important not to over-mix the dough.

-- Fold in the blueberries gently as to now break them.
+- Fold in the fresh blueberries (150 grams/ 1 cup) gently as to now break them.

-- Allow to cool on cooling racks before glazing.
+- Allow to completely cool on wire cooling racks before glazing.

-- Whisk the ingredients together in a bowl until you have a consistency that can be drizzled.
-If it becomes too thin, you can add more powdered sugar to thicken it back up.
+- Whisk the powdered sugar (120 grams/ 1 cup) and the smaller amount of fresh lemon juice listed (30 grams/ 2 tablespoons) together in a bowl until you have a consistency that can be drizzled.
+If it's too thick, add more lemon juice.
+If it gets too thin, add more powdered sugar to thicken it back up.

-Store cookies loosely covered at room temperature for 3-4 days.
+- Store cookies loosely covered at room temperature for up to 3-4 days.
 They will get very sticky if you put them in an airtight container.

 Notes

-*You can use frozen blueberries in these but be aware that they will leak a lot of liquid and will cause the cookies to spread more and will stain the batter purple.
+Frozen Blueberries: You can use frozen blueberries in this recipe but be aware that they will leak liquid staining the batter and the cookies may spread out more in the oven.

 Recommended Products